CodHeK/react-hasura-boilerplate/README.md

 ### Installing

-Clone the repo first then `cd` into the folder you want to use, install all the npm packages using
+Clone the repo first then `cd` into the folder you want to use as a boilerplate, install all the npm packages using

 ```
 $ npm install